HarshaVaradhanGopal/Automotive-Radar-Range-and-velocity-estimations-Interference-Analysis/OneDrive/Desktop/GIT/dissertation/README.md

 ## Visual Outputs

-The MATLAB script produces several plots that illustrate the radar signal characteristics and the effectiveness of different filtering approaches.
-Here's how you can include images in the README:
+The MATLAB script produces several plots that illustrate the radar signal characteristics and the effectiveness of different filtering approaches. these images are presented in the file named images.